ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 In FY2022, we reviewed and re-validated the list of material factors identified to ensure their relevance to our business and stakeholders.
 The Company's material and additional ESG factors and references for the detailed information are summarised in Table 2.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000023_43492dc23bf89320e8d4b71b111395bedf74c339f66aa8aee25898a874c55bad.png)
+**Description**: The image shows a circular icon with a dark teal background, containing a bright yellow speech bubble with a white dollar sign ($) in its center; the bubble and dollar sign have a slight 3D appearance with subtle shading, and a long shadow extends from the bubble toward the lower right, suggesting a light source from the upper left.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000024_e5ecb5f85216a03d6368a9d50449c5fb1caf9b98af37425875fcb3c5eebbe34a.png)
+**Description**: The image is a stylized globe icon set against a solid blue circle.
+The globe itself is rendered with shades of blue and light teal, representing landmasses and oceans.
+The depiction is simplified, focusing on recognizable continental outlines without detailed geographic features.
+A long shadow extends diagonally from the globe, adding a sense of depth and dimension.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000025_5d82021e0797546cfa37716f0c981b154b088f8f19a4e0568343736dfb1bfa27.png)
+**Description**: The image is a circular icon, featuring a simplified, faceless avatar of a person in a suit and tie against a dark blue background; the avatar has a light beige skin tone, a dark grey suit, and a light blue tie, and it casts a long shadow diagonally to the right, giving the icon a slightly 3D effect.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000026_89c886db26451b2d861615b3df430bd6f2267beffb5b0f14bba8099072e6b152.png)
+**Description**: The image is a circular icon with a blue background containing a stylized graphic representing justice or law.
+A balanced scale, depicted with empty white pans, is the central element, overlaid on top of an orange rectangle.
+A white, stylized hand or legal document with a partially visible asterisk or symbol near its bottom edge is also present between the scale's pans.

 Table 2 .
 SFL's material factors categorised by sustainability category and page link to detailed information.